 But for me, just having those notes in one usable, searchable and editable place is absolutely priceless.

 You can also use their own platform to review and edit notes, and that’s great, too.
-It is just that I was additionally excited about having my Kindle Notes on the platform I am already crazy about!
+It is just that I was additionally excited about having my Kindle Notes on the platforms I already use extensively.

 So, here is a little overview of what I have now.